CloudBop/authoring-gatsby-themes/readme.md

 Setup and Boilerplate for gatsby themeing with workspaces.

+gatsby-theme-events
-gatsby-theme-events utilises a yaml-source plugin. gatsby-node reads and graphqlifies data/events.yaml
+- utilises a yaml-source plugin.
+- see gatsby-node. parses data/events.yaml into graphql
+- components for List Events + Each Event

 my-site utlisies the gatsby-theme-events theme/plugin and this functionality can be overriden witin my-site.
+- see gatsby-config
+- events folder in my-site/events

 not-plugin-gatsby-theme-events is a non-plugin version.
 IE standalone gatsby site.
+This gatsby-node.js is most commented&explained

 > Useful commands
 - yarn workspaces info